saurabhsri108/webpack-react-scratch/README.md

 // notice that I passed "module" options in the query parameter in 3 ways - directly as it was boolean, key=value way, and then in objectJSON manner
 ```
+It's always recommended to use webpack.config.js file to load loaders in order to maintain the code in the scenario of errors and future scalability.

 These loaders can be found in the [loaders webpack page](https://webpack.js.org/loaders/) or directly from [npm site](https://www.npmjs.com/)